jm-wilson/typescript-and-vue-workshop/README.md

 > [!IMPORTANT]
 > Hi!
-This repo contains all of my code as I work through the [TypeScript and Vue 3 ](https://frontendmasters.com/courses/vue-typescript/) course on Frontend Masters.
+This repo contains all of my code as I worked through the [TypeScript and Vue 3 ](https://frontendmasters.com/courses/vue-typescript/) course on Frontend Masters.
 Each batch of changes is loosely aligned with one of the course's exercises, but these changes are not identical to the course's content.
 >
 > My approach to learning often involves following various rabbit holes when I want to understand something better, and cutting other corners when I think I understand them well enough.
 While my code in this repo is public for all to see, I would recommend taking the course on Frontend Masters and finding your own rabbit holes to follow (and corners to cut!) to suit your own learning journey.